rimmertzelle/professional-javascript-fed01/collaborators.md

 ## List of collaborators

-Please, submit your name within in list below.
+Please, submit your name in list below.

 * Luc Bronsdijk